 Who is Eligible?

 To be eligible for a Self Directed SEP IRA, you must first own a business.
 If you do not yet own a business, check out this video to get started today!

-SEP Self Directed IRAs are eligible for sole proprietors and small businesses with up to 25 employees.
+SEP Self Directed IRAs are eligible for sole proprietors and small businesses with no full-time employees.